What will ICHK offer our child?

 What ages do you provide for?

-We are one of the few schools in Hong Kong to offer a complete educational pathway, from playgroups for babies, all the way through to secondary school.
+We are one of the few schools in Hong Kong to offer a complete educational pathway all the way through to secondary school.

 Children can begin Pre-Nursery from two years and eight months, before moving on to Nursery and Reception, and then into our Primary and Secondary schools.